Women's Health Insider

 I am not in the habit of recommending specific commercial products.
 My clinical recommendations are based on research, not relationships.
 But after reviewing the available formulas against the published literature, there is one I now recommend consistently to my patients.

 It is called UroControl .
 Two capsules per day.
 No prescription required.
 It is the only formula I have found that includes all six ingredients at doses that reflect the research, without fillers or artificial additives.
-It is backed by a 90-day money-back guarantee, which matters: rebuilding the GAG layer takes time, and women need the full window to experience the effect before making any judgment.
+It is backed by a 90-day money-back guarantee, which matters: calming an overreactive bladder takes time, and women need the full window to feel the difference before making any judgment.

 "It is not what getting older feels like.
-It is what a dry bladder feels like.
-And a dry bladder, given the right support, can heal."
+It is what a jumpy bladder feels like.
+And a jumpy bladder, given the right support, can settle."

 Eleanor came back six weeks later.
 She had been to the theater.
 With her daughter.
 Middle row.
 She did not get up once.